ProgramCrafter/salsa-iwj-otter/README.md

 You cannot build it just with `cargo`, you must use `make`.

-You will also need various other utilities and dependencies - in some cases, un-released dependencies or locally patched versions.
-See `Cargo.nail` and `Makefile`.
+You will also need various other utilities and dependencies.
+See below.
 On my own laptop deployment is done with `make deploy` which copies all the relevant sources into the `bundled-sources` directory, which is accessible via the Otter web UI.
+See the code in `Makefile`.

 Dependencies
 ------------